sampozz/EmbeddedTuner/README.md

 Jumping over [centuries of music hystory](https://en.wikipedia.org/wiki/Concert_pitch), in 1939 the International Organization for Standardization (ISO) defined the note A4 to be tuned to 440 Hz, now known as **concert pitch**.
 This pitch is the default reference pitch for the Embedded Tuner.
 Different modern symphony orchestras around the world are used to tune A4 differently, for instance 443 Hz in Russia or 442 Hz in Europe.
 For this reason, the Embedded Tuner allows the user to select the desired reference pitch.

 The [note-naming convention](https://en.wikipedia.org/wiki/Musical_note) specifies a letter, sharps/flats, and an octave number.
 Any note is an integer away from middle A (A4): let this distane be denoted by n (or *note number*).
-If the note is above A4, then n is positive; if it is below A4, the n is negative.
+If the note is above A4, then n is positive; if it is below A4, then n is negative.
 The frequency f of the note n is then:

 $$ f = 2^{n \over 12} \cdot 440 \textrm{ Hz} $$